 It’s done now.
 You have successfully created your Google Analytics Account.

-Note: Stop here when you find your Tracking Code, instead of adding tracking code directly in WordPress.
-Because here, we are using tag manager to do that.
+Note: You need to stop here while you finding your Tracking Code, instead of adding tracking code directly in WordPress.
+Because here, we are using a tag manager to do that.

 Now that we’re ready to add Google Analytics, the next step is to set up Google Tag Manager.

-Go to Google Tag Manager site, now sign up using the same Google account that you used with Google Analytics.
+To do this, You need to go to the Google Tag Manager site.
+Here, sign up on the GTM by using the same Google account that you have used with Google Analytics.

-You can use your site’s domain for the container name.
-You can add several containers for each account.
-Once completed, click the create button to continue.
+Further, you can use the domain of your site for the container name.
+And add several containers for each & every account.
+Once completed, now press the create button to continue.

-Now the Google Tag Manager will create your account with the container, and you will see your container dashboard.
-It will look something like this:
+Now, with the container, the Google Tag Manager will create your account.
+Now you will see your container dashboard.
+It looks like the images that shown below:

-First, you have to choose a tag product.
+The very first thing, you have to pick a tagged product.
 At present, more then 20+ integration templates are available to use.

-We’ll choose Google Analytics for now, but you can always add more tags and select different products according to your needs.
-To add another custom code snippet, you can also click on custom HTML.
+Now we will have to pick Google Analytics for some time.
+But, you can add extra tags regularly and choose various products in accordance with your needs.
+To add another custom code snippet, you need to click only on custom HTML.

-Once you select Google Analytics, you will be asked to choose between Universal Analytics or Classic Analytics.
-Select Universal Analysis, and it will ask you to provide your Analytics Tracking ID.
+When you select Google Analytics, then you have to choose between Universal Analytics or Classic Analytics.
+Here choose the Universal Analysis.
+Thereafter, it will ask you to provide your Analytics Tracking ID.

-However. this tracking ID is a special code that allows Google to recognize your website.
+Consequently, this tracking ID code is a unique code and it permits Google to recognize your website.
 You can get this ID by logging in to your Google Analytics account and going to the Admin tab.

-Select the account and property for your site, and then click on the tracking information to expend it.
-You will see the tracking code link.
+Now choose the account & property for your site.
+Thereafter you have to click on the tracking information to extend it.
+Here you will see the tracking code link.

-Clicking on the tracking code will bring you to the tracking code page and it will also reveal your UA tracking ID.
+By clicking on it, you will go to the tracking code page and it will also release your UA tracking ID.

-The tag configuration wizard will now ask you when to launch this tag.
-Select all pages and then click on the Create button.
+Now, you will be asked by the tag configuration wizard, when to release this tag.
+Choose all the pages and press the Create button.

-Google Tag Manager will now show you a tracking code that you have to add to your WordPress site.
-You have to copy this code.
+Continuously, a tracking code will now show you by Google Tag Manager – that you have to add to your WordPress site.
+Thereafter, you have to copy this code.

-Paste your tag manager code into the header section and click the Save button to store your settings.
+After all, this is done!
+Paste the tag manager code (that you have copied) in the header segment.
+And click the save button to store your settings.

 Publishing Your Container

-However, the tags which are in Google Tag Manager will not go live until you publish the container.
-For this you have to go to Google Tag Manager dashboard and then click on the publish button.
+However, until you publish the container, the tags which are in Google Tag Manager will not go live.
+To do this – you need to navigate to the Google Tag Manager dashboard and then click on the publish button.

-You can preview your website and Google Tag Manager will show you the tags launched on each pageview.
+Now you can view your site.
+The Google Tag Manager will display you the tags that released on each & every pageview.

-That’s it, you have installed and setup Google Tag Manager for your WordPress website successfully.
+That’s it!
+Now, you have installed and set up the Google Tag Manager for your WordPress website successfully.